pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/getting-started/installation/index.md

 ## Allow system software which provides virtual devices for Karabiner-Elements

 1. The following alert will be shown when you open Karabiner-Elements Preferences.
-2. Click **Open Security & Privacy System Preferences** button, then press **Allow** button.
+2. Click **Open Security & Privacy System Preferences** button, then press the **Allow** button.
     {{< local-image src="images/dext-alert@2x.png" >}}

 {{% alert title="Note" color="primary" %}}

-Please follow [this instruction](../../help/troubleshooting/kext-allow-button-does-not-work/) if there are any problem about the **Allow** button.
+Please follow [this instruction](../../help/troubleshooting/kext-allow-button-does-not-work/) if there is any problem with the **Allow** button.

 {{% /alert %}}

 ## Grant Input Monitoring to Karabiner-Elements processes

 1.  **Two Keystroke Receiving** alerts will be shown on macOS Catalina or later after you allow the kernel extension.
-2. Press **Open System Preferences** button on both alerts.
+2. Press the **Open System Preferences** button on both alerts.
     {{< local-image src="images/karabiner-grabber@2x.png" >}}
     {{< local-image src="images/karabiner-observer@2x.png" >}}
-3. System Preferences will be open after you press the Open System Preferences button.<br/>
+3. System Preferences will be opened after you press the **Open System Preferences** button.<br/>
     Choose **Privacy > Input Monitoring**, and then enable **karabiner_grabber** and **karabiner_observer**. <br />
-    (You have to unlock configuration by the left bottom icon.)
+    (You have to unlock configuration by clicking the padlock icon in the bottom-left corner and providing a valid admin account username and password.)
     {{< local-image src="images/input-monitoring@2x.png" >}}

 ## Setup your keyboard layout